 Code of Practice

-This code applies to members of the Association of Pet Dog Trainers (APDT).
+This code applies to members of the Association of Pet Dog Trainers, UK (APDT, UK).
 Its purpose is to establish and maintain standards for the practice of dog training, to advise and inform veterinary surgeons and members of the public seeking dog training and to further the understanding and advancement of good practice among members.

 Members shall practice with integrity and shall recognise their responsibility to clients, clients' dogs and society in general.
 Their actions or advice should not knowingly cause psychological or physical distress or damage to any of these.